SonarSweep: Fusing Sonar and Vision for Robust 3D Reconstruction via Plane Sweeping: Related Works

 \subsection{Opti-Acoustic Scene Reconstruction}

 Fusing optical and acoustic sensors is a key strategy for robust 3D perception in turbid underwater environments where a single modality is insufficient.
-Heuristic methods, such as Opti-Acoustic~\cite{OptiAcoustic}, achieve real-time performance by circumventing direct cross-modal feature matching.
-The approach associates segmented image regions with clustered sonar returns and then back-projects a single depth value from the sonar to all pixels within the corresponding visual segment.

-However, this efficiency relies on a critical geometric flaw: the assumption that all vertically aligned pixels share the same depth.
-This constrains the output to a series of "vertical curtains," introducing significant distortion on any inclined or complex surfaces.
-Consequently, while useful for mapping vertical structures, this methodology is fundamentally incapable of producing geometrically accurate models of general underwater scenes.
+Heuristic methods such as Opti-Acoustic~\cite{OptiAcoustic} achieve real-time performance by avoiding direct cross-modal feature matching, instead associating segmented image regions with clustered sonar returns and back-projecting a single sonar depth to all pixels within the corresponding visual segment.
+However, this efficiency relies on a critical geometric assumption: all vertically aligned pixels share the same depth.
+This constrains the reconstruction to a series of “vertical curtains,” introducing significant distortion on inclined or complex surfaces.
+Recent neural rendering approaches, including AONeuS~\cite{AONeuS} and Z-Splat~\cite{qu2024z}, perform acoustic–optical fusion using NeRF or GS representations for 3D reconstruction.
+However, they assume known sensor poses and are not designed for direct pixel-wise depth estimation.
+Consequently, while useful for mapping vertical structures or improving volumetric reconstruction, these approaches remain unsuitable for accurate depth estimation in general underwater scenes.